 “Haha that’s what I thought son.
 Now picture water falling from the sky and catching the water on your tongue and you are free and happy. ”

-“I am imagining it .”
+“I am imagining it daddy.”

 “That’s what the rain tastes like son.”